 Every day we are bombarded with toxic compounds.
-The air we breathe, water we drink, food we eat, and even the homes we live in – all have some level of toxic contamination.
+The air we breathe, the water we drink, the food we eat, and even the homes we live in – all have some level of toxic contamination.
 It’s just the unavoidable nature of our industrialized world; there’s almost no safe haven.
 You can’t eliminate every point of exposure but you can reduce and control it.
 And by reducing your exposure to toxins, you’ll help reduce the effect they have on your health.

 What is Body Burden?